javierganan99/ProbabilisticBoundingEllipses/README.md

 The content of this source code is detailed in the Master Thesis.

 This code has been tested in Python 3.8.10 version.
 Yolov5 Pytorch Version publicly available in https://github.com/ultralytics/yolov5 has been adapted and included in this repo for comparison purposes.

+In order to download the bag folder to test the method click in the following link: https://drive.google.com/file/d/1VV7J2cGZaovW0RXHPXAffqXKBp1-Yw4m/view?usp=sharing